soapbox-pub/rebased/README.md

 Pleroma is an OStatus-compatible social networking server written in Elixir, compatible with GNU Social and Mastodon.
 It is high-performance and can run on small devices like a Raspberry Pi.

+For clients it supports both the GNU Social API with Qvitter extensions and the Mastodon client API.

+Mobile clients that are known to work:

+* Twidere
+* Tusky
+* Pawoo (Android)
+* Subway Tooter

 No release has been made yet, but several servers have been online for months already.
 If you want to run your own server, feel free to contact us at @lain@pleroma.soykaf.com or in our dev chat at https://matrix.heldscal.la/#/room/#pleromafe:matrix.heldscal.la.

 ## Installation